 Roger "Bunny" Rizzitelli: Bunny has recorded with Christophe and is part of the Catalon tour in Europe in 2000 and 2001.
-He has recorded a new album of techno trance music called "ABAXIART salut a bientot" that should be out eventually.
-He also has a web site!
-Visit Bunny's site for more details at http://www.bunny77.com.
+He recorded an album of techno trance music called "ABAXIART salut a bientot" but I can find no evidence of its release.
+Sadly Roger passed away in 2010 and his web site www.bunny77.com is no longer available.
+Click here for a list of all his projects.

 Please send mail if you have additional information on Space Art.

 Space Art is Dominique Perrier (keyboards) and Roger "Bunny" Rizzitelli (percussion), two guys from France who were pioneers in the world of electronic music.
 They recorded three albums before going off to do other projects, like playing with Jean Michel Jarre on "Concerts in China".
 The production dates are not listed on any of the albums, but I believe they were recorded during the late seventies.
 The 8-bit mono excerpts here don't even begin to do the music justice.
 Space Art is unquestionably the greatest electronic music group that ever existed.
-The albums can be found more easily than you might think in used record stores, even though they were only available as French imports.
-The first two are out on CD but are getting harder to find.
-You may still find Onyx available at CD Universe.
-You can find used CDs and vinyl at GEMM.
+The albums can be found more easily than you might think in used record stores and on ebay, even though they were only available as French imports.
+All three albums have been released on CD.

 *Available on CD*